xue35/card-qrcode/businesscard-qrcode/README.md

 --------

 - all information is in the QR-Code
-- full privacy: input is optional, specify only what you need, you decide what information to share
+- full privacy control: input is optional, specify only what you need, you decide what information to share, e.g. I print three cards, with phone and address, without address and only with electronical contacts, no phone nor address
 - optional icons, optional small hint texts
-- several alignents
+- several alignments
-- freely size of paper and content
+- freely defined size of paper and content
-- supports honoric titles, full names, address woth post office box and extended information
+- supports honoric titles, full names, address with post office box and extended information
 - supports telefone, email, [jabber] and [matrix] chat
 - supports several urls for your hompages
 - supports [gitea], [github], [git]